-Cloe owed it to her infant son and lethargic boyfriend to pick up a night job.
+Cloe owed it to her infant son, Sean, and lackluster boyfriend, John, to pick up a night job.
 How else would they survive?
-Certainly not with her retail job where the pay was minuscule relative to her new expenses.
-Her prayers were answered by a mobile app which secured her a job driving strangers around.
+Certainly, not with her retail job where the pay failed to cover her new expenses.
+Her prayers were answered by a mobile app which offered her a gig driving strangers around.
 How easy is that?

-Before she could decide whether to leave or not, the back-passenger door slung open and a man threw himself into the back seat.
-He was tall, dressed in all black and welding a black duffle bag.
+Before she could decide whether to leave or not, the back-passenger door slung open and a tall man dress all in black, wielding a duffle bag threw himself inside.

 “Drive or I will pump your head full of 9 millimeter rounds!”